ente0v1/CrackMaster/README.md

 ## Usage
 **Capturing a WPA2 hash**

-In order to sniff a "EAPOL" packet in the [4-way-handshake](https://notes.networklessons.com/security-wpa-4-way-handshake) see this [video](https://www.youtube.com/watch?v=WfYxrLaqlN8).
+In order to sniff EAPOL packets in the [4-way-handshake](https://notes.networklessons.com/security-wpa-4-way-handshake) see this [video](https://www.youtube.com/watch?v=WfYxrLaqlN8).
 The commands shown in the video has been put in the folder `scripts`.

 **Cracking the password**